rchen63/Time-Series-Project/README.md

   Fall 2021 CSE 454 Project 2- Time Series Project

-  More details are in the report.
+  More details and results are in the report.